 Its predecessor, the Canon PowerShot SX500 HS, also has a 30x optical zoom, and so does its successor, the Canon PowerShot SX510 HS.
 It begins at a 35mm equivalent of 24mm when shooting at wide-angle and extends to 720mm at maximum zoom.

 In a regular, daily image, there shouldn’t be any anomalies, such as barrel distortion, that may be seen.
-It is possible to have barrel distortion in an idea if you construct it with the horizon at the top or bottom of the frame or if you have vertical or horizontal lines that are closer to the frame’s boundaries.
+However, it is possible to have barrel distortion in an idea if you construct it with the horizon at the top or bottom of the frame or if you have vertical or horizontal lines closer to the frame’s boundaries.

 Canon PowerShot SX510 HS Performance